Unemployment rate

 Unemployed people are not in work, but are actively seeking employment.
 Includes comparisons of headline rates (the proportion of economically active population that are unemployed).

-The latest local unemployment estimates were released on 15th April 2025.
-They are based on responses to the Annual Population Survey (APS) over a 12-month period between January and December 2024.
-The next release will be in July 2025.
+The latest local unemployment estimates were released on 17th July 2025.
+They are based on responses to the Annual Population Survey (APS) over a 12-month period between April 2024 and March 2025.
+The next release will be in October 2025.

 The headline unemployment rate measures the proportion of economically active adults in an area who are unemployed.
 This rate differs from the headline employment, economic activity and economic inactivity rates, which are all expressed as a percentage of the 16 to 64 population.